cmugpi/learn-git/src/pres.md

 - Whenever you make a commit, `HEAD` will always be updated to refer to that new commit.
-- Whenever `HEAD` refers to the same commit as a branch, the branch will also be updated to refer to any new commits.
+- If you're "on" a branch, the branch will also be updated to refer to that new commit.
 - No other branches get affected.

 ## More examples of checkout